lowski/screenshooter/README.md

 #### How is the device frame selected?

 The device name from the screenshooter configuration is used.
 In the config the name is the key inside the `devices` map.
+You can override this name by specifying another one in the `deviceFrameNames` object (see below).

 ### Configuration